ericwlange/AndroidJSCore/README.md

     git checkout tags/2.1
     mkdir ~/AndroidJSCore/lib

+Note that this requires [GIT LFS](https://git-lfs.github.com/).
+If you don't already have it installed, you will need to install it.

 Then download `AndroidJSCore-2.1-release.aar` from the [latest release] and copy it into `~/AndroidJSCore/lib`.
 Now you can open `~/AndroidJSCore/examples/AndroidJSCoreExample` in Android Studio and run it.